 touch

-command in Linux is a versatile and commonly used utility for file handling.
+The touch command in Linux is a versatile and commonly used utility for file handling.
 Its primary purpose is to create new, empty files and to update the access and modification timestamps of existing files.
-Here are some essential points about the touch
+Here are some essential points about the touch command:

 Creating New Files: When you use